-White Mountain, a site in New Hampshire, is also not the easiest and extremely rocky part of the trail.
+The White Mountains, a site in New Hampshire, are also not the easiest and extremely rocky part of the trail.
 Although you will have the opportunity to observe spectacular views from the top of Mount Washington—which is 6,288 feet above the sea—you’ll have to be prepared for drastic weather changes.
 Snow may even fall in the middle of summer!
 If you are planning to conquer this section, take care to bring warm clothes, no matter what season it is.

 2. Southern New England

 The next part of these hiking trails runs from eastern Vermont to the eastern parts of New York and Connecticut.
 In comparison with the previous section, this area is less demanding in terms of preparation.

 Nevertheless, you will certainly still sweat.
 You will overcome the Berkshires’ glacial mountains, climb the picturesque Green Mountains, and then go down into unblemished river valleys.
 The most famous Appalachian Trail day hikes are located right here.

 You might be wondering why this area is so popular.

 The answer is simple: major cities like New York and Boston are not too far from it.
 But that’s not the only reason: in addition to that, this section of the AT has a wide variety of landscapes, from rolling hills to open fields.
 On your way, you will encounter forests, streams, and lovely historic towns.
 Exploring them will definitely enhance your hiking experience!

 It will also provide you with a satisfying hiking challenge.
 The Southern New England section is less physically demanding than some other regions of the AT but still has plenty of elevation changes.
 This makes it suitable for hikers of all skill levels.